Changing a file extension.

 Renaming multiple file extensions

-If you wish to rename multiple files that have the same file extension without the aid of a different program we recommend you follow the below steps.
+To rename multiple files that have the same file extension without the aid of a different program, we recommend you follow the steps below.

-The below example will rename all the files in the current directory that end with .txt to .old.
+The example below we rename all the files in the current directory that end with .txt to .old.

 ren *.txt *.old

-Change to the directory to the location of where the file is located.
-In our below example we will rename the file myfile.txt to myfile.htm.
-Additionally, this example is done from the shell and not a GUI.
+Change the directory to where the file is located.
+In our example below, we rename the file myfile.txt to myfile.htm.
+Additionally, this example is done from the shell and not a GUI (graphical user interface).

 mv myfile.txt myfile.htm

-- See the mv command page for further information on this command.
+• See the mv command page for more information on this command.